0xbenb/trading/README.md

 # trading

 This is a top 100 Digital Asset trading strategy.
-Written in Python, it is a single exchange strategy for now (Binance).
-The code can scale to most exchanges (supported by ccxt).
+Written in Python, it is a single exchange strategy (Binance).
+The code scales to most exchanges (supported by ccxt).
 It is deployed onto a Ubuntu 20.04.5 server.
 TimescaleDB extension is used for PostgreSQL database.

 <br />